 In particular, MFSA is not a part of MIT or of the MIT Alumni Association.
 MFSA speaks solely for itself and its members and does not represent the viewpoints or positions of MIT.

 MFSA does ally with other organizations which promote and defend free speech on college campuses.
 As such, MFSA is a member of the umbrella organization Alumni Free Speech Alliance (AFSA) along with similar alumni-led free speech advocacy organizations at other universities.
-A past president of MFSA is now the president of AFSA.
+A past president of MFSA has also been a past president of AFSA.
 MFSA also liaises with other organizations that promote and defend free speech, viewpoint diversity, and academic freedom in education, including the Academic Freedom Alliance (AFA), the American Council of Trustees and Alumni (ACTA), Heterodox Academy (HxA), and the Foundation for Individual Rights and Expression (FIRE).

 The Stanton Foundation provided a founding grant to MFSA to pursue its mission statement to support the values of free expression, viewpoint diversity and academic freedom at MIT.
 The Stanton Foundation grant requires MFSA to achieve specific milestones in terms of on-campus programs, external fundraising, and membership recruitment.
 MFSA has defined its own on-campus programs to satisfy the Stanton Foundation requirements.
 The Stanton Foundation does not stipulate any specific policies, programs, editorial statements, or operating limitations on MFSA.
 There are no strings from the Stanton Foundation grant other than to pursue improving the free speech culture at MIT.